 A Matter of Life and Death

 A Matter of Life and Death was one of David Niven’s most iconic roles, and I loved it the first time I watched it as a kid.
 In this Powell and Pressburger classic, he plays a WWII RAF pilot who puts out an SOS call as his badly damaged plane struggles back to base across the Channel.
 He decides to jump despite not having a parachute and doesn’t expect to survive the impact, but remarkably does – through a clerical error made in Heaven.
 What follows is a beautiful, thought-provoking story that is as profound as it is comical.
 Niven and his cheeky grin will definitely turn up somewhere in my WIP.

 Daddy Long Legs

-Next up, I’m planning to watch Royal Wedding (Fred and Ginger) and Blithe Spirit, starring the wonderful Margaret Rutherford as a medium.
+Next up, I’m planning to watch Royal Wedding (Fred again) and Blithe Spirit, starring the wonderful Margaret Rutherford as a medium.

 I’m also reading Elizabeth Strout’s Olive Kitteridge, which is giving me a lot of food for thought.

 Stay safe, and happy writing – or not, that’s fine too.

 Want to read more?
 The next book report is here.